Mark-Bugden/LOL_data_collection/README.md

 # LOL Match Scraper

-A Python-based tool for scraping ranked match data from the Riot Games API using player Riot IDs.
+A Python-based tool for scraping, processing, and saving ranked match data from the Riot Games API.

 ## Features
 - Resolve Riot ID to PUUID and Summoner ID